This topic describes the basic terms of Elastic Container Instance for you to understand the service before you use it.

 Object Storage Service (OSS)

 A service that provides massive-scale storage space designed to store data such as images, audios, and videos on the Internet.
-OSS allows access by RESTful APIs but does not support random reading or writing of data.
+OSS allows access by calling RESTful API operations but does not support random reading or writing of data.
 You can mount OSS buckets to your elastic container instances.